Skip to content

 SSRI Antidepressants for Bipolar Disorder

-Your doctor may prescribe newer antidepressants known as SSRIs (selective serotonin reuptake inhibitors) for treating severe depression in bipolar disorder.
-They are usually prescribed along with lithium or other antimanic drugs such as valproate, carbamazepine or an atypical antipsychotic.
+Studies also have shown that antidepressant medications may not provide additional benefit for bipolar depression if they're taken along with a mood stabilizer such as lithium or Depakote.
+But your doctor may prescribe newer antidepressants known as SSRIs (selective serotonin reuptake inhibitors) for treating depression in bipolar disorder – along with lithium or other mood-stabilizing drugs such as valproate, carbamazepine, or an atypical antipsychotic.
+People with bipolar II depression may be treated safely (at least in the short term) with antidepressants.

 This class of antidepressants includes:

 Most antidepressants take several weeks to start working.
-Though the first one that is prescribed works in the majority of people, others may need to try two or three to find the right one.
+Though the first one that is prescribed works in most people, others may need to try two or three to find the right one.
 Your doctor may also prescribe a sedative to help relieve anxiety, agitation, or sleep problems while the antidepressant begins to work.

 Common SSRI side effects may include: